Public Safety & U — June

 We’re Here for You When You Need Us

 Please call 215.895.2222 immediately if you experience or witness a crime.
-Our Communications Center is staffed 24/7 to serve you, whether or not you choose to remain anonymous when making a report.
+Drexel’s Public Safety Communications Center is staffed 24/7 to serve you, whether you choose to remain anonymous when making a report.
 It is vital that crimes are reported promptly to Drexel Police so that they can be investigated, and so that Public Safety can connect the victim(s) with proper resources.

 215.895.2222 or 911